CipherShi/MONGODB_REPLICA_SETUP/README.md

 # EC2_mongodb_setup
 Setup for deploying mongodb on AWS EC2 instance

+# SSH
-#SSH into the new intance you just created
+SSH into the new intance you just created